-These changes have therefore reduced the overall tax effectiveness of TTR pension schemes, especially when combined with further limitations on how much you can contribute to super.
+These changes have therefore reduced the overall tax effectiveness of TTR pension strategies, especially when combined with further limitations on how much you can contribute to super.

-It’s important to note though, the tax you pay on investment earnings outside super is generally higher4 so there’s still benefit here.
+It’s important to note though, the tax you pay on investment earnings outside super can be higher4 so there’s still potentially a benefit here.

 One of the extra steps some people with a TTR pension have taken is to make additional contributions to their super using their before-tax income.
 This helps to reduce their taxable income, but it also reduces their take home pay.
 By using the income from their TTR pension, they’re able to supplement it so they’re not losing out.